Introduction

 1. You will now see the site deployed and accessible from a public URL <your-username>.github.io.

 This is a one-time configuration.
-Now your repository is set to automatically build and deploy to GitHub Pages every time you push a change to the main branch of the repository.
+Now your repository is set to automatically build and deploy to GitHub Pages.
+Next time you update any content in the main branch, run mkdocs gh-deploy and the site will be updated.

 6. Updating the Site Content